 As the disclaimer at the beginning of this guide emphasizes, the following examples of verdicts and settlements in neck injury cases across the U.S. are presented here purely for educational purposes.
 These verdicts and settlements do not guarantee similar results from all neck injury lawsuits, as each case depends on a unique and complex set of details.
 Jury awards and out-of-court settlements with insurance companies have the potential to be lower or higher than the figures listed below.

-- $2.75 million settlement for a 57-year-old New York pedestrian who was hit by a van while crossing the street.
+- $2.75 million settlement for a 57-year-old New York pedestrian hit by a van while crossing the street.

 - $2.475 million settlement for a Minnesota plaintiff who suffered nerve damage after being struck by a falling object at a job site.